 In the 1920s, nations bounced back from the disruption and destruction caused by World War I, with factories and farms producing again, Richardson notes.
 But the nature of the economy in the United States and elsewhere shifted, as ordinary consumers buying durable goods such as appliances and cars—often on credit—became more and more important.

 While that consumption created a lot of wealth for business owners, it also made them vulnerable to sudden shifts in consumer confidence.
-At the same time, nations who were producing a lot of products and exporting them became fierce competitors.
-“The war had eliminated a lot of the cooperation between nations that was required to run the international financial system,” Richardson says.
+At the same time, nations that were producing a lot of products and exporting them became fierce competitors.
+“The war had eliminated a lot of the cooperation between nations that were required to run the international financial system,” Richardson says.
 That inability to work together at controlling problems meant that any one country’s efforts to control a downturn were less effective.

 2. Financial Speculation

-The 1920s economic boom helped breed a widespread belief that it was easy to get rich quick, if you were bold enough to invest in the right opportunity at the right time.
+The 1920s economic boom helped breed a widespread belief that it was easy to get rich quick if you were bold enough to invest in the right opportunity at the right time.
 That’s one reason why so many ordinary Americans were fleeced by con artists who sold them on shady schemes, from Florida swampland and nonexistent oil deposits to the notion of buying Spanish mail coupons and redeeming them for U.S. stamps to profit on the weaker Spanish currency.

 But the riskiest gambling took place on Wall Street.
 Investors increasingly bought stocks on margin, in which they put down as little as 10 percent of the price of a stock, and borrowed the rest of the money, with their stock itself as collateral.
 Corporate stocks soared, and brokers made huge commissions.